jbech-linaro/comcast_cryptoapi_ta_example/README.md

-Demo TA using OP-TEE and Comcast Crypto API
+DEPRECATED - Demo TA using OP-TEE and Comcast Crypto API
+---

+#2016-12-21: TA not maintained and deprecated
+Instead of using this demo TA, please have a look at the [hello_world TA] (https://github.com/linaro-swg/hello_world) which is both maintained and included in the full repo setup maintained by Linaro.

+Intro
 ---
 This little demo Trusted Application serves the purpose of showing how you could open up functionality from a TEE or just simply how to interact with a TEE using GlobalPlatform interfaces.
 In this case we have been using OP-TEE as the TEE,